programiranje2fon/labs1/labs1/src/assignment_text.md

 10. The **getVolume** method that returns the current value of the volume attribute.

-11. The **setChannel** method that receives a new value for the channel as a parameter and sets the value of the channel attribute to the new value **(method parameters)**.
+11. The **setChannel** method that receives a new value for the channel as a parameter and sets the value of the channel attribute to the new value.

 12. The **print** method that prints on the console the current value of all attributes, along with the corresponding message.